Restoring the little lakes of Waikato

 Over time they were drained to create fertile land for pasture and crops, making the Waikato region one of the most productive farming areas in New Zealand.
 Inlet drains were dug to drain the fields and outlet drains were dug to prevent the lakes flooding the farmland.
 Changes to the natural drainage has made remnant peat lakes small and shallow, prone to extreme temperature changes and to muddying of their waters by wind.
 They also receive runoff from surrounding farmland resulting in high levels of nutrients, sediment and pathogens.

 Despite these changes, unique wildlife still exists in and around the peat lakes.
 A report commissioned in 2015 by Living Water, a partnership between the Department of Conservation (DOC) and Fonterra, identified at least 29 indigenous plant species at Lake Ruatuna.
 There were seventeen native bird species observed in the catchment, including six threatened or at-risk species such as the Spotless Crake/pūweto, Australasian bittern/matuku, and dabchick/weweia.
-That was reason enough for Living Water to choose the Peat Lakes for freshwater projects and trials, says Sarah Yarrow, Living Water National Manager.
+That was reason enough for Living Water to choose the Peat Lakes for freshwater projects and trials, said Sarah Yarrow, Living Water National Manager.

 Lake Ruatuna is crown-owned and surrounded by farmland, 19 kilometres south of Hamilton.
 It’s just under two metres deep and 13 hectares in size.
 The area has long been special to Māori.
-In the 1800s, iwi including Ngāti Apakura had productive gardens throughout the current Waipā District
+In the 1800s, iwi including Ngāti Apakura had productive gardens throughout the current Waipā District.

 Sarah Yarrow